OSharpe001/OSharpe001.github.io/README.md

 5. As a user, after flipping over two cards, I expect to lose my turn to the other player if the two cards didn't match.

 6. As a user, I expect the computer to tally the points and announce a winner of the round, once all cards are matched.
-(NOT YET ACHIEVED)

 7. As a user, once all cards are matched and the winner of the round is announced, I expect all the cards to be randomized and flipped face-down to begin the next round.